British woman faces treason-related charges in Rwanda

-KIGALI, Rwanda — A pregnant British mother of two appeared in a Rwandan court for the first time Thursday since being arrested more than a month …
+NAIROBI, Kenya — A pregnant British mother of two has appeared in a Rwandan court for the first time since being arrested more than a month ago …

 COULTER: We have hit full-on crazy on immigration